 - £470 million

-- We’re constantly evolving our algorithm to reflect today’s economy
+- We’re constantly evolving our algorithm to reflect today’s economy.

-- We use data from more sources than our competitors
+- We use data from more sources than our competitors.

-This allows them to take proactive measures at the first sign of financial difficulties.
-This could involve anything from further monitoring to withdrawing credit or calling in invoices.
+It’s quite simple - all you need to do is choose the customer businesses you want to monitor and set up custom alerts.
+You will be notified in real-time if anything about that customer’s financial position changes.
+This allows you to take proactive measures at the first sign of financial difficulties, which could involve anything from further monitoring to withdrawing credit or calling in invoices.

 Detailed financial ratings